Schr\"odinger equation on noncompact symmetric spaces: Pointwise estimates of the Schr odinger kernel

 \section{Pointwise estimates of the Schr\"odinger kernel}

-For simplicity, we consider in this section the shifted Schr\"odinger propagator $e^{-it\mathbf{D}^{2}}$ with $\mathbf{D}=\sqrt{-\Delta-|\rho|^2}$, and denote still by $s_{t}$ its $K$-bi-invariant convolution kernel.
+For simplicity, we consider in this section the shifted Schr\"odinger propagator $e^{-it\mathbf{D}^{2}}$ with $\mathbf{D}=\sqrt{-\Delta-|\rho|^2}$, and denote by $s_{t}$ its bi-$K$-invariant convolution kernel.
 By using the inverse formula of the spherical Fourier transform, we have

 As usual, such an oscillatory integral makes sense by applying standard procedures (as a limit of convergent integrals and/or after performing several integrals by parts).
 We will study \eqref{S3 Inverse kernel} differently, depending whether $|t|$ is large or small.
 Let us begin with the easier case where $|t|$ is large.